Undergraduate Course

 Compulsory module

-This module will help you to become more confident in working with literature at degree level.
-You will engage with a range of texts written before the 19th century.
-This includes prose, drama, poetry, speeches, letters and articles.
-Through this you will start to think about how literature and history can be brought together, and why the study of English Literature remains a popular and important subject.
+This module will help you to become more confident in studying literature at degree level.
+You will engage with a range of texts written before the 19th century, considering various different forms including prose, drama, poetry, and autobiographical writing.
+Through this you will start to think about how literature and history can be brought together, and why Literature remains a popular and important subject to study.

 Credits: 20